bigabdoul/Bootstrap.Themes/README.md

 # Bootstrap.Themes

-This project is a collection of customized Twitter's Bootstrap themes that may be included into your projects.
+A collection of customized Twitter's Bootstrap themes that may be included into your projects.
 The themes support Bootstrap version 3 and some of version 4.

+It contains CSS files embedded as static resources that are served to client applications on demand.

 ## Integrating Bootstrap.Themes into an ASP.NET (Core) MVC Project